-On review of a sample of residents' medical records, inspectors found that medications were administered as prescribed.
-Residents' medication was reviewed at regular specified intervals as documented in their personal plans and the practice relating to the ordering; receipt; prescribing; storing; disposal; and administration of medicines was appropriate.
+On review of a sample of residents' medical records, the inspector found that their medicines were administered as prescribed.
+Residents' medicines was reviewed at regular specified intervals as documented in their personal plans, and the practice relating to the ordering; receipt; prescribing; storing; disposal; and administration of medicines was appropriate.